 Recent technologies allow us to obtain measurements of thousands of transcripts, proteins or metabolites per sample.
-There are typically much fewer number of samples than of measured features.
-This results in a very limited statistical power for analyses such as linking the molecular traits to a phenotype, such as the efficacy of a therapy.
+There are typically much fewer number of samples than measured features.
+This results in a very limited statistical power for analyses such as linking molecular features to phenotypes or to the efficacy of a therapy.

-A strategy to address this issue is to integrate and compress these data sets into a smaller number of features.
-In our group we develop approaches to extract such features in a way that they can be directly mapped to biochemically distinct elements (Fig. 1).
-In this way not only we achieve a reduction of variables, but also the features are directly interpretable and often lend themselves for direct experimental validation.
+A strategy to address this issue is to summarise these data sets via a smaller number of features.
+We develop approaches to extract such features in a way that they can be directly mapped to biochemically distinct elements (see Fig.).
+This is a powerful strategy to 1) reduce the number of variables and 2) yield interpretable biological features that can be experimentally validated.

 Genomic data such as somatic mutations in cancer can be condensed into information about which pathways are mutated in a statistically significant way.
-We developed the tool SLAPEnrich (Iorio et al, Scientific Reports) to perform such analyses.
+We developed the tool SLAPEnrich (Iorio et al. 2018) to perform such analyses.

 In the case of gene expression, a number of functional features can be extracted.
-A common approach is to map gene expression on the corresponding genes of given pathways, but our analyses suggest that it is more adequate to rather consider gene expression as the downstream effect of signaling pathways, by looking at the level of genes known to be affected by given pathways (Schubert et al., Nature Comm, 2018).
+A common approach is to map gene expression on the corresponding genes of given pathways.
+However, the correlation between gene expression and the function of the corresponding protein is often poor.
+An alternative strategy is to consider genes known to be affected by perturbation of pathways (so-called pathway footprints (Dugourd and Saez-Rodriguez 2019).
+For this purpose we developed the tool PROGENy, comprising footprints for 14 signaling pathways.
+(Schubert et al. 2018; Holland, Szalai, and Saez-Rodriguez 2019).

-Additionally, it is possible to use gene expression data to estimate the activity status of transcription factor proteins by looking at the mRNA levels of its directly targeted genes, and use this information to improve cancer biomarkers (Garcia-Alonso et al., Cancer Research, 2018).
+Additionally, it is possible to use gene expression data to estimate the activity status of transcription factor (TF) proteins by looking at the mRNA levels of its direct targets (TF footprint).
+DoRothEA is a resource containing TF-target interactions integrated from different types of evidences.
+Using those interactions with statistical enrichment analysis allows the estimation of TF activities from gene expression data (Garcia-Alonso et al. 2018).

 Figure 1.
 Selected approaches to extract functional features from ‘omics’ data: pathways enriched in mutations (red ); transcription factors differentially activated (brown), and pathway activities as determined by their footprints on gene expression (pink).